Sunghak222/Sunghak222.github.io/_posts/2025-08-12-Bandit-Levels-0-8-Linux-Basics-and-File-Searching.md

 ## Bandit Level 2 -> 3
 ---
-This level is to learn how to search files with name with blank.
+This level teaches how to handle filenames containing spaces.
-Linux shell recognizes spaces as separator, so you should put backslash to certain that there is a space in filename.
+In Linux, spaces are treated as separators, so you need to escape them with a backslash (\) when accessing such filenames.

 ```bash
 cat spaces\ in\ this\ filename